 What does Google’s mobile first update mean for your e-commerce website?

-If you are wondering weather your website is mobile friendly enough or not, you can test it here now.
-But don’t panic, Google’s plan is only to encourage website to comply to a minimum of mobile friendliness.
+Don’t panic, Google’s plan is only to encourage website to comply to a minimum of mobile friendliness.
 Plus it is always worth it for websites to make the extra push to reach that minimum, since it will bring more mobile users.
 Besides, the mobile first index is not about changing what Google considerate mobile friendly.
 As usual, Google informed users and site owners of the change to come so that we can adapt up front.

 Google recommandations :